30-Year Development History & Industry Recognition

 International Recognition from INMR

-Dr. Torre, Chairman of the IEC Insulator Committee (and later former Chairman), visited Shemar.
-Following his visit, he published an article in the industry's leading publication INMR, acknowledging Shemar's advanced technology and manufacturing capabilities.
+Dr. Torre, Chairman of the IEC Insulator Committee, visited Shemar and published an article in the industry's leading publication INMR, acknowledging Shemar's advanced technology and manufacturing capabilities.

 Shemar developed line composite insulators meeting full-lifecycle requirements under extreme conditions.

-Shemar developed the world's first composite crossarm for transmission towers.
+Shemar developed the world's first composite crossarm for transmission towers — an international debut that redefined structural possibilities for the grid.

 Development of Wrapped Auxiliary Sheds